AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learner-transcript-csv.md

   <tr>
    <td valign="middle"><p><b>Course</b></p></td>
    <td valign="middle"><p>Can be empty</p></td>
    <td valign="middle">Name of course in which user is enrolled to.
-When it is empty, the row represents either a Certification or Learning Program.&nbsp;</td>
+When it is empty, the row represents either a Certification or Learning Program. </td>
   </tr>
   <tr>
    <td height="19" width="283"><b>LO Unique ID</b></td>